artursmileris/S-P-500-Portfolio-Performance-Risk-Analysis/README.md

 1. Open [Google Colab](https://colab.research.google.com/).
 2. Upload the notebook (`notebooks/S&P_500_Performance_Risk_Analysis.ipynb`) or open it directly from the GitHub repository.
-3. Run the first cell to install the required packages (`yfinance`, `pandas`, `sqlalchemy`, etc.).
-4. Execute the remaining cells in order.
+3. Execute the cells in descending order.

 The notebook will:
 1. Create the SQLite database and schema